Anxiety in Children

 - Rapid heartbeat or shortness of breath

 Your child's healthcare provider will ask when symptoms began and what triggers them.
 The provider will ask if anxiety affects your child's daily activities.
-Tell your provider about your child's medical history and if he or she has family members with a similar condition.
-Your child's healthcare provider will ask about your older child's past and present nicotine or drug use.
+Tell the provider about your child's medical history and if he or she has family members with a similar condition.
+Your child's provider will ask about your older child's past and present nicotine or drug use.

 What can I do to help my child manage anxiety?